What is the mother wound?

 - Rage against the mother for her emotional unavailability—which the child in turn replicates by becoming emotionally detached and unavailable

-- A lack of nurturing that diminishes the ability to nurture others
+- An inability to self-nurture that diminishes the ability to nurture others

 - A lack of community that diminishes the ability to connect to others in healthy, respectful, heart-centric ways